furkanyilmaz75/Tensorflow/README.md

 # Tensorflow
-It includes studies on Tensorflow libraries data set, model trainings and its result analysis.
+It includes studies on Tensorflow libraries data set, model trainings, predictions and its training result analysis.